SynFutures/docs/docs/faq.md

 With Auto Liquidator approach, the system reserve fund would pay out a system reward to liquidation initiator who forced the traders to close its position with AMM.

-### 24. How to determine who could be the liquidator if there are multiple liquidators targeting the same trade?
+### 24. How to determine who could be the liquidator if there are multiple liquidators targeting the same account?

 It is on a “first come first served” basis.
 In practice, whoever initiates trade with sufficient gas fee and be the first to successfully completed the liquidation transaction would be the final liquidator of an insolvent position.

-### 25. What other system reward I might potentially earn？
+### 25. What other system reward I might potentially earn?

 You might also earn system reward by updating an inactive futures contract’s trade state: for inactive futures contract where there’s no trading activity at the pre-set time when it should have entered Settling or Settled state, you could call the “update” function, send a transaction to help update the trade state and earn the reward.
 This system reward is also paid out on a first-come-first-served basis.